How much physical activity should you be doing?

 It may not be easy – but it is possible!

-Lots of useful information on how to stop smoking can be found by downloading the Stop Smoking booklet from the British Heart Foundation.
+There is also lots of useful information on how to stop smoking and you can download the Stop Smoking booklet from the British Heart Foundation.

 How healthy are you?